 Old English ban "bone, tusk, hard animal tissue forming the substance of the skeleton; one of the parts which make up the skeleton," from Proto-Germanic *bainam (source also of Old Frisian and Old Saxon ben, Old Norse bein, Danish ben, German Bein).
 Absent in Gothic, with no cognates outside Germanic (the common PIE root is *ost-); the Norse, Dutch, and German cognates also mean "shank of the leg," and this is the main meaning in Modern German, but English seems never to have had this sense.

 To work (one's) fingers to the bone is from 1809.
 To have a bone to pick (1560s) is an image from dogs struggling to crack or gnaw a bone; bone of contention (1560s) is from two dogs fighting over a bone; the images seem to have become somewhat merged.
 Also see bones.
-Bone-china, which is mixed with bone-dust, is from 1903.
+Bone-china, which is mixed with bone-dust, is by 1854.
 Bone-shaker (1874) was an old name for the early type of bicycle, before the adoption of rubber tires, etc.

 "remove the bones of," late 15c., from bone (n.).
 Related: Boned; boning.